logpai/loghub/Hadoop/README.md

 You may find more details of this dataset from the original paper:
 + Qingwei Lin, Hongyu Zhang, Jian-Guang Lou, Yu Zhang, Xuewei Chen.
 [Log Clustering Based Problem Identification for Online Service Systems](http://ieeexplore.ieee.org/document/7883294/), in Proc. of International Conference on Software Engineering (ICSE), 2016.

-Note that `Hadoop_2k.log` is a sample log.
-The raw logs can be requested from Zenodo: https://doi.org/10.5281/zenodo.1144100